-(However, I don’t think needing to circumvent the type system (e.g. calling
+However, I don’t think needing to rarely circumvent the type system (e.g. calling

-bar does not actually exist) maybe 5% (if that?) of the time in your application means that the other normal/bland 95% of your program (where method
+bardoes not actually exist), e.g. maybe 5% or likely less of the total method/etc. calls in your application, means that the other normal/bland 95% of your application (where the

 Compile-time meta programming is still a fringe technique.

 Much to my chagrin, compile-time meta programming is not going to be in a mainstream static language anytime soon.
 Despite promising alternatives (boo, nemerle, lombok, groovy++), it’s lacking from more leading “Java next” contenders like Scala.

 (Update May 2018: Still fringe.
 I’ve heard Rust has macros that are promising, but haven’t looked at them yet.
 In particular macros that also integrate 100% with the IDE, e.g. you get autocomplete/etc. within a macro body, seems unsolved, AFAIK.)